-More regular reviews may be considered where, for example, there is a need to respond to new legislation/policy guidance or any recommendations from learning reviews.
+More regular reviews may be considered where, for example, there is a need to respond to new legislation / policy guidance or major developments in the area of neighbourhood management.

 We have developed this policy in consultation with key stakeholders, including customers and staff from Loretto Housing.